Jonaddo/Python_sandbox/README.md

 ## MC_BS.py

-Here we have a simple example of a Monte Carlo simulation using the euler scheme for the Black-Scholes model.
+Here we have a simple example of a Monte Carlo simulation using the Euler scheme for the Black-Scholes model.

 ![mc](https://user-images.githubusercontent.com/36447056/36165755-dd6ef348-10f0-11e8-889e-59502c5101a1.png)